stevejford/anytimereview/apps/domainmarketplace/docs/support/macros.md

 Body:
 Hi {{name}},

-Use 302 (temporary) for most campaign rentals.
+Use 302 (temporary) for most campaign hires.
 Choose 301 (permanent) only if you intend a permanent move contractually.
 See our Redirect Policy for details.

 Links: docs/seo/redirect-policy.md

 ---

 BILLING-PERIOD-REFUND
-Subject: Refund request for {{rental_id}}
+Subject: Refund request for {{hire_id}}
 Body:
 Hi {{name}},

-Period rentals are billed monthly.
+Period hires are billed monthly.
 Refunds are limited to platform‑caused downtime per SLA.
 If you experienced an outage, please share the time window and impact.
 We’ll review logs and follow up with options (credit or pro‑rata where applicable).

 Links: docs/payments/disputes-and-credits.md